XploitGh0st/ElAnswer/README.md

 - 🎨 **Modern UI** - Clean, professional popup with rounded corners and smooth animations
 - 🌙 **Dark/Light Theme** - Toggle between dark and light modes with a hotkey
 - 📍 **Position Memory** - Popup remembers where you last placed it
+- 📚 **History** - Access your recent captures and answers anytime
+- 📥 **System Tray** - Runs minimized in system tray, no console window
 - 👻 **Stealth Mode** - Window is undetectable by other apps (no taskbar, no Alt+Tab)
 - 📌 **Always on Top** - Answer popup stays visible above all windows
 - 📝 **One-Click Copy** - Copy the entire answer to clipboard instantly